skurzinz/introduction-to-git/README.md

 Somehow obsolete as pitchme does not work any longer.

-2023-11-29 The content of the slides has been extracted into <./slides_text.md>.
+2023-11-29 The content of the slides has been extracted into [this file](./slides_text.md).

 ## Folders